Kmeakin/walrus-report/src/30-implementation.md

-allows for better error-reporting: messages about unification errors can refer to the HIR node that was being visited when the unification failed, and be specialised according to the node: for example, if we discover that the type of the function in a function-call expression is infact not a function, we can emit an error of the form "attempted to call a non-function", rather than a more generic "type mismatch" error.
+allows for better error-reporting: messages about unification errors can refer to the HIR node that was being visited when the unification failed, and be specialised according to the node: for example, if we discover that the type of the function in a function-call expression is in fact not a function, we can emit an error of the form "attempted to call a non-function", rather than a more generic "type mismatch" error.
 If unification fails, the type of the node is assumed to be `Type::Unknown` and inference can continue over the rest of the